tetratelabs/istio-0to60/docs/security.md

     kubectl exec deploy/sleep -c istio-proxy -- \
     openssl s_client -showcerts -connect customers:80 > cert.txt
     ```

-1. Edit `cert.txt` so that it contains only the certificate chain.

 1. Inspect the certificate with: